badd-labs/badd-labs/labs/A1/README.md

-Lab A1: Transaction History Exploration
+Lab A1: Exploring Transactions by RPC
 ===

 Introduction
 ---

-Etherscan (https://etherscan.io/) provides a web service to explore Ethereum transactions and blocks.
-In this lab, you will retrieve and analyze Ethereum transaction history on etherscan by interacting with this website.
+Etherscan (https://etherscan.io/) provides a RPC service to explore Ethereum transactions and blocks.
+In this lab, you will retrieve and analyze Ethereum transaction history on etherscan by interacting with its RPC service.
 Particularly, you will extract insights on transaction fees.

 | Exercises | Points | CS student | Finance student
 | --- | --- | --- | --- |